EliTheGingerCat/Bludast/README.md

 ## Name

 I knew "Luau" has to be in the name somehow.
-The first part I worked on was AST folder.
+The first part I worked on was `/Ast`.
 Thus, I thought of "Luauast", but that looks terrible.
 I had to have some sort of consonant in the middle.
 One class that really confused me was the DenseHashMap (which I later realised I did not need since Luau tables already use hashing), so I inserted a D in the middle.
 Thus, "Ludast".
 However, my mother told me that "Bludast" sounds better.

 ## Notation